Hyodo-Kato theory with syntomic coefficients: Introduction

 Note that, if we associate syntomic coefficients to filtered $(\varphi,N)$-modules naively, then they are not compatible with inverse images.
 The functor \eqref{eq: intro MF Syn} is defined by twisting the Hodge filtration by $\exp(-e\log(\pi)\cdot N)$, where $e$ is the ramification index of $K$ over $\bbQ_p$.

 Because of Theorem \ref{thm: 3} \eqref{eq: item-ext}, we may regard the syntomic cohomology as an absolute $p$-adic Hodge cohomology (a $p$-adic analogue of the Deligne--Beilinson cohomology).

-Note that we suppose the properness of $\cX$ in order to consider Hodge filtrations of the de Rham cohomology, but admit a log structure associated to a horizontal divisor.
-Therefore we may deal with compactifiable cases.
+Note that we suppose the properness of $\cX$ in order to consider Hodge filtrations of the de Rham cohomology.
+However we may consider the log structure associated to a horizontal divisor on $\cX$, so we may deal with compactifiable cases.

 One can also show that, if $\cX$ is smooth and $(\sE,\Phi)$ is induced from a non-logarithmic overconvergent $F$-isocrystal, then $\Psi_{\pi,\log}$ is independent of $\pi$ and $\log$, and coincides with the base change map of the non-logarithmic rigid cohomology (Proposition \ref{prop: smooth case}).
 Therefore our theory of syntomic coefficients is compatible with the construction in \cite{Ban2} of the syntomic coefficients of Besser's rigid syntomic cohomology for smooth schemes.